LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 The template can be a `(::)/2`, `(<<)/2`, or `(:)/2` qualified callable term.
 When the template is an unqualified callable term, it will be used to construct a goal to be called in the context of the *sender* using the `(<<)/2` debugging control construct.
-Another simple example by passing a template that will trigger a failed test (as the `random::random/1` predicate always returns non-negative floats):
+Another simple example is passing a template that will trigger a failed test (as the `random::random/1` predicate always returns non-negative floats):